Fruxlabs/wireguard-roadwarrior/README.md

 `wget https://raw.githubusercontent.com/Fruxlabs/wireguard-roadwarrior/master/wireguard-install.sh -O wireguard-install.sh && bash wireguard-install.sh`

-Once it ends, you can run it again to add more users, remove some of them or even completely uninstall Wireguard VPN.
+Once it ends, you can run the script (`bash wireguard-install.sh`) again to add more users, remove some of them or even completely uninstall Wireguard VPN.

 This project is under development and may contains stability issues.
 Feel free to contact me in case of issue/s in script.
 Use it at the risk of your own debugging skills.